Root Cause

 Resource Development: Clear, friendly templates for common participant questions.

-Participant Campaigns: Pre-OE emails and portal messages with visuals and plain-language tips, targeting the most misunderstood plan rules.
+Participant Campaigns: Pre- open enrollment emails and portal messages with visuals and plain-language tips, targeting the most misunderstood plan rules.

 I also implemented ongoing ticket analysis to keep refining our messaging as participant behavior evolved.